openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.md

 Working with Models Tuned with LoRA
 ++++++++++++++++++++++++++++++++++++

-Low-ranking Adaptation (LoRA) is a popular method to tune Generative AI models to a downstream task or custom data.
-But it requires some extra steps to be done for efficient deployment using the Hugging Face API.
+Low-rank Adaptation (LoRA) is a popular method to tune Generative AI models to a downstream task or custom data.
+However, it requires some extra steps to be done for efficient deployment using the Hugging Face API.
 Namely, the trained adapters should be fused into the baseline model to avoid extra computation.
-This is how it can be done for LLMs:
+This is how it can be done for Large Language Models (LLMs):

 .. code-block:: python